Simo-chan/CryptoStats/README.md

 # CryptoStats
--is a simple cryptocurrency tracker for everyday use, that was build using Kotlin, Coroutines, Ktor and etc.
+-is a simple cryptocurrency tracker for everyday use, that was build using Kotlin, Coroutines, Ktor and etc. (full list down below)

 ## Overview